 Theodore led the Canadiens to the playoffs in 2002 with amazing performances, beating the Boston Bruins in the first round before losing in six to the Carolina Hurricanes.

 In Game 6 of the first round that season, Theodore made a legendary save with his blocker in a desperate move.
-The image is still sacred among fans, and used today to highlight the Boston-Montreal rivalry and in top-10 edits from sports outlet.
+The image is still sacred among fans, and used today to highlight the Boston-Montreal rivalry and in top-10 edits from sports outlets.

 Related: The Story of My Russian KHL Odyssey